Yuccas for landscaping

 Red Tip Yucca

 A brighter red tip Yucca.
 This is a smaller version of the red tip yucca.
 It does not set seed pods so there is less maintenance and it is an evergreen in the Southwest.
-Can be used in a container and perfect for Xeriscape or rock gardens.
+It can be used in a container and perfect for Xeriscape or rock gardens.

 Adams Needle – Yucca filamentosa.
 A perfect Yucca for a container.
 Slow growing Yucca with sharp-edged dark green fronds.
 Beautiful fragrant snow-white blooms during late spring or early summer.
 It will retain its color and fronds during the cold months.
 Easy maintenance and care.

 Yucca recurvifolia – Also called soft leaf Yucca.
 Great blue-green fronds that create an interesting year-round color.
 Tall flower spike white blooms.
 An excellent accent plant that really grabs attention!
 A great choice for containers or as a specimen.
 Another great evergreen yucca that does well in and around a patio, porch or front entrance.

 The Variegated Spanish Dagger (Yucca gloriosa ‘Variegata’): Perfect in a decorative formal pot.
 Easy care very low water.
 Make sure your container drains well.